About This Episode

 Abdullah Al-Arian 25:52

-I think it’s an important question because I think as I said before, there was a trajectory for the region that we saw just as recently as probably a year ago, in which Palestine had been relegated really to the margin.
-Again, I wouldn’t ever say that in terms of what it meant for the populations, but certainly in terms of it playing a mobilizing force or even having the capacity to then forge part of the kind of political identities of even new and upcoming kind of generations, largely because of a very aggressive attempt by regimes to erase it completely.
+I think it’s an important question.
+As I said before, there was a trajectory for the region that we saw as recently as probably a year ago, in which Palestine had been relegated really to the margins.
+Again, I wouldn’t ever say that in terms of what it meant for the populations, but certainly in terms of it playing a mobilizing force or having the capacity to forge part of the political identities of even new and upcoming generations — largely because of a very aggressive attempt by regimes to erase it completely.

-Such a thing may not be possible in Cairo, but one thing we have seen is the massive economic boycotts and what that has led to.
-And so I think we’re also starting to see Arab populations expressing themselves politically in ways that we perhaps didn’t really account for in the past by expressing themselves through their roles as consumers within their own societies, and even as producers, when we stop and think about even the role that that industry is poised to play through the massive trade relationships that some Arab states have had with Israel.
+And you can measure it in so many different ways.
+Even if large marches are only possible in certain capitals, one thing we have seen is the massive economic boycotts and what that has led to.
+We’re starting to see Arab populations expressing themselves politically in ways that we perhaps didn’t really account for in the past — expressing themselves through their roles as consumers within their own societies, and even as producers, when we think about the role that industry is poised to play through the massive trade relationships that some Arab states have had with Israel.

-And so I think all of this is to suggest that there is a different kind of politics that’s being forged, which we hopefully can continue to learn from and think about kind of what possibilities that poses going forward, both for Palestinians, but also for the broader populations of this region.
+So I think all of this is to suggest that there is a different kind of politics being forged, which we can hopefully continue to learn from and think about — what possibilities that poses going forward, both for Palestinians, but also for the broader populations of this region.

 Yara Hawari 28:39